 The fact is that non-monogamy, as much as we might like to think we know how it 'should' be practiced, is practised in many different ways across the world.
 Cultural and personal values combine in a myriad of ways to determine how.
 Your love and her partner seem to be expressing their non-monogamous inclination in a Don't Ask, Don't Tell paradigm.
 And as with all DADT paradigms, it is hierarchical and 'secondaries' have fewer rights than the primary - in this case recognition of you both in and out of the home, as a valid partner (and indeed human being).

-DADT, whilst it may be open-ish, is mostly incompatible with polyamory – if you define polyamory, as I do – as a form of responsible ethical, consensual non-monogamy.
+DADT, whilst it may be open-ish, is mostly incompatible with polyamory - if you define polyamory, as I do - as a form of responsible ethical, consensual non-monogamy.
 Your ethics may include not treating a partner like a second class citizen.
-That’s not to say some people don’t accept this treatment, for their own valid reasons, but it doesn’t sound like you do.
+That's not to say some people don't accept this style, for their own valid reasons (and might even prefer it) but it doesn't sound like you do.

-Do note though, that the crux of the problem is not actually your love’s partner.
-It is that your love also adheres to his belief system – however much she attributes responsibility to him – and has bought into couple privilege (characteristic of DADT) of treating you like a second class citizen.
-And as you don’t want that, I think breaking up is absolutely the right thing – for you.
+I don't think it is.
+The crux of the problem is that your love also adheres to this belief system - however much she attributes responsibility to him - and has bought into couple privilege (characteristic of DADT) of treating you like a second class citizen.
+And as you don't want that, I think breaking up is absolutely the right thing - for you.